VasilhsVouronikos/W_Mark-v.1/README.md

   * Creation of a default robustness parameter (a factor of the aythenticity watermarking proscess)
   * Selection of either marking or validation

+## About the software
+W_Mark was created using Python 3.11 with the help of TKinter for the GUI.
+The code then was compiled into C code using Nuitka 1.9.7 creating .exe file.

 ## Based on
 W_Mark is based on the watermarking and tamper detection approaches from the following scientific papers
 * Chroni, M., Nikolopoulos, S. D., Polenakis, I., & Vouronikos, V. (2023, July).
 A Code-Based Multiple Watermarking Scheme for the Preservation of Authenticity of Forensic Images.